Recently the vicissitudes of the Interwebs have me thinking about talking sex with kids.

 I’m part of some Catholic Moms groups on Facebook, and several online conversations recently have made clear to me how very, very, important it is for parents to have The Talk with their kids not once or twice, but several times throughout their lives.

 It’s also become abundantly clear to me that there’s a dearth in kid/parent-friendly Catholic resources on this subject.
 So I’m going to go ahead and do something I rarely do on the internet and tout my credentials for offering advice on this subject:

 -I am a mother of two boys.
 I know what it’s like to roll your eyes at crazy-*cough fake*-perfect advice on the internet.
 I will not pretend that my family exists in some sort of Pinterest-inspired Domestic Church snow globe.
 We don’t.
 I know you don’t.
-This blogpost is about real advice for real parents talking to real kids in a situation where everyone knows everyone else has made mistakes—or would given the right (wrong?!) temptations.
+This blogpost is about real advice for real parents talking to real kids in a situation where everyone knows everyone else has made mistakes—or would make mistakes given the right (wrong?!) temptations.

 -I am a wife and, if you didn’t pick up on it from the “mother” category, I do, in fact, have sex.